sayrer/twitter-text/README.md

 This repo is a Rust implementation of twitter-text.
 All aspects of tweet text are parsed by a [Pest](https://github.com/pest-parser/pest) [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) grammar, with the exception of URL length and character weighting.
 See the [parser](parser/src) directory for the grammar.
 Procedural validation for URL lengths and  character weights is performed by the [Extractor](twitter_text/src/extractor.rs) code.

-To run the tests, try this in the terminal:
+To run the tests, [install Rust](https://www.rust-lang.org/tools/install), and then try this in the terminal:
 ```
 > cargo build
 > cargo test